divstackio/docs-study/docs/docs.md

 # UX Design Case Study
 ## Introduction

-Welcome to my student portfolio, in the following documents we'll showcase  work during the Google UX Design Certificate.
+Welcome to my student portfolio, My name is A.D.S.R Martinez and in the following documents i'll showcase my work during the Google UX Design Certificate.

-Topics we'll be covering and what we've learned:
+**Topics we'll be covering and what we've learned:**

 -   Creating personas and user stories
 -   Sketching wireframes